Jim-Campbell/auditnozzle/README.md

 - measuretags

-- reporttags <showjobs (default no)
+- reporttags <showjobs (default no)>

 - status

 - reset

-all scanners take runtime= flag defaults to 1m
+all the measure commands to start a scanner take runtime= flag which defaults to 10m

 example:

-`curl -s auditnozzle.walnut.cf-app.com/measurelogs`
+`curl -s auditnozzle.walnut.cf-app.com/measurelogs?runtime=20m`

 Will start a log scanning run.